jocelyn-boyd/jocelyn-boyd/README.md

 👩🏾‍💻   I'm currently working on a project called [Recipe Box](https://github.com/jocelyn-boyd/recipe-box-swiftui/blob/main/README.md) in SwiftUI, a mobile search and management application for online recipes.

-🌱   I'm currently learning SwiftUI and challenging myself to solve coding problems everyday.
+🌱   I'm currently learning SwiftUI and how to strengthen my algorithmic thinking skills.

 🏢   Seeking a junior iOS Software Engineer role.